scaleflex/filerobot-image-editor/README.md

 As the colors of the plugin are retrieved dynamically from the theme object, it gives you the possibility to customize the colors and font-family to yours.

-> Note: You must import the font family from your side in 2 weights (Normal === 400, Medium === 500) to have fonts work properly and show text as expected, which means `Roboto` is not included in the plugin by default so you must import it from your side too if you have provided another font family value through theme don't forget to import it from your side too.
+> NOTE: You must import the font family from your side in 2 weights (Normal === 400, Medium === 500) to have fonts work properly and show text as expected, which means `Roboto` is not included in the plugin by default so you must import it from your side too if you have provided another font family value through theme don't forget to import it from your side too.

 #### `tabsIds`